cuijiyao01/docker-k8s-training/agenda-day2-kubernetes.md

   * user management - service accounts

 ## Helm (optional)
+* what is helm?
+* how to use it?
-* Exercise - setup helm and learn, how to deploy a chart
+* Exercise - happy helming